 Rosie Perkins is Research Fellow in Performance Science at the Royal College of Music and an honorary Research Fellow at Imperial College London.
-Rosie’s research focuses on arts in health and performers’ career development, and she is programme leader for the RCM’s ground-breaking MSc in Performance Science.
-Her research has been supported by the Arts and Humanities Research Council (AHRC), the Esmée Fairbairn Foundation, and Arts Council England, and has featured in a range of international journals and in the international press.
+Rosie’s research focuses on arts-in-health and performers’ career development, and she is programme leader for the RCM’s ground-breaking MSc in Performance Science.
+Her research has been supported by the Arts and Humanities Research Council (AHRC), the Esmée Fairbairn Foundation and Arts Council England, and has featured in a wide range of international journals and press.